 Check Please: Invoked by Dean at the start of the film after he unleashes a squirrel on the diner.

-Chekhov's Gag: Early in the film, Hogarth is trying to take a photo of the Giant, but gets bored while waiting for the Giant to appear.
-During a Time Passes Montage, one of the clips shown is a quick gag in which Hogarth cleaning the lens of his camera only to accidentally take a picture of himself.
-Later, Mansley discovers the camera and develops the photo that Hogarth accidentally took of himself, revealing the Giant looking over Hogarth's shoulder, thus finally giving Mansley photographic evidence that the Giant exists.
+Early in the film, Hogarth is trying to take a photo of the Giant, but gets bored while waiting for the Giant to appear.
+During a Time Passes Montage, one clip is Hogarth cleaning the lens of his camera only to accidentally take a picture of himself.
+Later, Mansley discovers the camera and develops that same photo, discovering the Giant was looking over Hogarth's shoulder — finally giving Mansley photographic evidence that the Giant exists.